harp-tech/protocol/SynchronizationClock.md

 !["SynchReceiverSchematic](./assets/harp_clock_sync_receiver.png)

-A TVS diode also suggested for ESD protection.
+A TVS diode is also suggested for ESD protection.

 > [!NOTE]
 > The device receiving the timestamp must provide 3.3-5V (~10mA) on the audio jack **R** pin.